-PRIME is the Corporation's harmonized and integrated communication effort aimed at continuously informing and educating farmers, fisherfolk and the general public about the programs, projects and activities of the PCIC and development in the agricultural insurance system.
+PRIME is the Corporation's harmonized and integrated communication effort aimed at continuously informing and educating farmers, fisherfolk and the general public about the programs, projects and activities of the PCIC as well as its development in the agricultural insurance system.

 PCIC continued to create greater awareness for its products and services by producing and distributing more brochures, tarpaulins, flyers, and posters.
-These are complemented by hosting farmers' meetings and actively attending farmers' for a organized by other government entities.
+These are complemented by hosting farmers' meetings and actively attending farmers' fora organized by other government entities.